 Since when was someone with such features “bad”?
 Why should any man with blond hair and blue eyes be considered any worse than one with dark eyes and a swarthy complexion?
-Besides the fact the Hellenised Good Shepherd should hardly be an object less worthy of veneration, even if historically he had the aspect of a darker haired heavy set brute, why is it necessary to discount out of turn the very real possibility that Jesus himself might indeed have resembled his more typically Hellenic portraits?
+The justification is that it is not empirically accurate.
+But besides the fact the Hellenised Good Shepherd should hardly be an object less worthy of veneration, even if historically he had the aspect of a darker haired, heavy set brute, why is it necessary to discount out of turn the very real possibility that Jesus himself might indeed have resembled his more typically Hellenised portraits?
 After all, the Jesus in movies, artistic images and iconography is a traditional image passed down in an unbroken stream of artistic representation that spans two millennia.
-Why should this simply be discounted as bad, when it might indeed contain some semblance of the truth?
+Why should this simply be discounted as bad, or inaccurate, when it might indeed contain some semblance of the truth?
 A truth perhaps even passed down through the generations by word of mouth initially.
-It provides in any case an archetypal imago dei in its Christ figure replete with aesthetic persuasion fit for religious contemplation.
-Certainly the historical, so called racially accurate representation, does not provide or sustain any image of beauty that might facilitate or awaken the spark of religious faith, or awaken veneration in any potential wandering lambs that might first behold his face.
-Indeed it provokes quite the opposite reaction.
+It provides in any case an archetypal imago dei in its Christ figure, replete with aesthetic persuasion, and fit for religious contemplation.
+Whereas the historical, so called racially accurate representation, does not provide or sustain any image of beauty that might facilitate or awaken the spark of religious faith, or awaken veneration in any potential wandering lambs that might first behold his face.
+Indeed, it provokes quite the opposite reaction.

-What then can we ascertain based on deductive reasoning and not simply from the so called “authentic” archaeological evidence of the three skulls used for this reconstruction?
+What then can we ascertain based on reason and not simply from the so called “authentic” archaeological evidence of the three skulls used for this reconstruction?
 Semitic skulls chosen in an area that just so happened to be in the general vicinity of Jesus’ circumstantial place of birth?

-First, the value of this evidence used in the reconstruction, provides only a very general profiling based on the various racial demographics in the region of Judea, a southern province of Palestine, at that time.
-Furthermore, it fails to consider Jesus’ possibly unorthodox parentage and the effect this might have had on his looks in turn, something in truth that can never been known without the actual skeletal remains.
+First, the value of this evidence used in the reconstruction, provides only a very general profiling based on the various racial demographics in the region of Judea, a southern province of Palestine.
+Furthermore, it fails to consider Jesus’ possibly unorthodox parentage and the effect this might have had on his looks in turn; something in truth that can never been known, without the actual skeletal remains.

 Certainly we do not know more specifically which race exactly these sample skulls belonged to.
-The Roman protectorate of Judea, which incorporated Galilee in 44 BC, was a multicultural and multi racial kingdom inhabited by a not insubstantial number of different races and tribes including Romans, Judahites, Edomites, Cuthians, Sephervaim, Arabs and Nabateans.
-In this the impression given by Neave and others is that these skulls were of “Semitic” origin, although newspaper reports do not categorically state this and speak only of the geographic region.
-This then appears to be a claim that they were “Judean” in a more general Semitic sense, but even that claim does not necessarily mean they were specifically of Jewish origin, let alone Judean in the tribal sense just because the skulls were located in the geographic region of Judea.
+The Roman protectorate of Judea, which incorporated Galilee in 44 BC, was a multicultural and multi racial kingdom, and one inhabited by a not insubstantial number of different races and tribes including Romans, Judahites, Edomites, Cuthians, Sephervaim, Arabs and Nabateans.
+In this, the impression given by Neave and others, is that these skulls were of “Semitic” origin, although newspaper reports do not categorically state this, and speak only of the geographic region.
+This then appears to be a claim that they were “Judean” in a more general Semitic sense, but even that claim does not necessarily mean they were specifically of Jewish origin, let alone Judean in the tribal sense, just because the skulls were located in the geographic region of Judea.
 This more general claim, then, simply widens the scope of racial profiling to make the enterprise rather worthless.
-In any case, even if we are here dealing with specifically Judaeo-Semitic Jewish evidence, something that is never made clear, for the profiling of typicality to be more persuasive one feels a larger number of skulls would have been needed, and certainly more than three.
+In any case, even if we are here dealing with specifically Judaeo-Semitic Jewish evidence based on Semitic DNA profiling, something that is never made clear, for the profiling of typicality to be more persuasive, one feels a larger number of skulls would have been needed, and certainly more than three.

-An alternative racial profiling can be assembled however based on a number of historical texts and sheer deduction as opposed to “authentic” archaeological evidence that cannot really be racially specific in any case, although again none of this provides a definitive picture of the actual physical appearance of Jesus itself.
+An alternative racial profiling can be assembled however, based on a number of historical texts and sheer deduction, as opposed to “authentic” archaeological evidence that cannot really be specific.
+Although again, none of this provides a definitive picture of the actual physical appearance of Jesus himself.
 What then are the details?

 According to the Christian testimony at least, Jesus was considered a Jew.
-Divine impregnation might well have had some undetermined influence on his physical aspect, but it would not really effect his Jewishness per se, as this was passed from his mother Mary’s side.
-Of his tribal lineage however more is specifically said, as he was considered to have been born of the House of David, and therefore of the tribe of Judah.
+Divine impregnation might well have had some undetermined influence on his physical aspect, but it would not really affect his Jewishness per se, as this was passed from his mother Mary’s side.
+Of his tribal lineage, however, more is specifically said: as he was considered to have been born of the House of David, and therefore of the tribe of Judah.
 But tribal affiliation in this respect is supposed to have been traced from the father’s side.
-For this to hold then, Joseph or some other man of the tribe of Judah, would have had to have been Jesus’ father to fulfil the scriptures.
+For this to hold then, Joseph or some other man of the tribe of Judah, would have had to have been Jesus’ father to fulfil the scriptures and purely Jewish lineage.
 We can place to one side the Christian perspective that suggests here that God as the prime cause is the originator of all Judaic lineage.

-Concerning Joseph, the gospels of Matthew and Luke both contain a genealogy of Jesus showing ancestry from King David via Joseph, but through different sons.
+Concerning Joseph as the father, the gospels of Matthew and Luke both contain a genealogy of Jesus showing ancestry from King David via Joseph, but through different sons.
 Matthew follows the major royal line from Solomon, while Luke traces another line back to Nathan, another son of David and Bathsheba.
-Consequently all the names between David and Joseph are different in the two accounts, but both are of the same House.
+Consequently, all the names between David and Joseph are different in the two accounts, but both are of the same House.
 According to Matthew 1:16, “Jacob begat Joseph the husband of Mary”, while according to Luke 3:23, Joseph is said to be “[the son] of Heli”.

-Generally then, based on these details, we can assume little more than what Neave, Zias, et al. apparently have: namely that racially Jesus was “Semitic” or more specifically Judaeo-Semitic.
-If we accept Joseph as his father we can make the further claim that his lineage was of the tribe of Judah.
-This tribal lineage being further strengthened not just in respect to his adopted “father’s” side, but in respect to his mother’s blood line also.
+Generally, based on these details, we can assume little more than what Neave, Zias, et al. apparently have: namely that racially Jesus was “Semitic” or more specifically Judaeo-Semitic.
+If we accept Joseph was his father we can make the further claim that his lineage was of the tribe of Judah.
+This tribal lineage being further strengthened not just in respect to his “father’s” side, but in respect to his mother’s blood line also.

 Even Galilean Jews were thought of as “outsiders” during Jesus’ time, in a distinct northern geographic region that yet came under Roman jurisdiction.** The demographic population of Galilee (like the southern province of Judea) was again composed of distinct and diverse elements: Aramaean, Iturean, Phoenician, Samaritan, Greek and of course Roman.
 Galilean Jews, furthermore, did not adhere to the stricter orthodoxy characteristic of the southern Jewish “Judeans”.
 Their differences were accentuated too in respect to their speech.
 A trait which distinguished them from their typically more sophisticated Jerusalem centred Judean brethren in the South, who regarded Galilee and the Galilean Jews generally with a certain aloof contempt.